 It astonished me how much power he gave others over his life, livelihood and well-being.
 It sounded as if he didn’t make a move unless someone with no responsibility to him was ok with what he wanted to do.

 He became a real estate agent a year before I did.
 He stayed with that agency for a whole year without doing anything, not even an open house, because they wouldn’t help him or answer his questions or give him his pocket card (proof of profession and associated agency in NYC).
 When we first spoke about this, I was in Arizona and had been a licensed agent for four months.
 In my first month, I hosted no less than ten open houses for other agents, most of whom I still haven’t met.
 I was genuinely perplexed by Guy.
-When I asked him why he didn’t simple change agencies if help was so important for him, he responded, “I didn’t think I could.”
+When I asked him why he didn’t simply change agencies if help was so important for him, he responded, “I didn’t think I could.”

 Real estate agents are independent contractors.
 The only agents who may have difficulty switching firms are those who have property listings.
 Listings belong to the agency, not the agent.
 Sometimes agencies will allow you to pay a fee for your listings to take your clients with you.
 If you have done absolutely no business for an agency, you could literally walk out the door in the middle of a conversation and nobody will be calling to check on you.
 So for Guy to not even have this minimum amount of initiative to look after his professional interests as well as his ability to provide for himself sort of blew me away.